Sujata2017/Linear-Regression-Assignment/README.md

 There is a variable named CarName which is comprised of two parts - the first word is the name of 'car company' and the second is the 'car model'.
 For example, chevrolet impala has 'chevrolet' as the car company name and 'impala' as the car model name.
 You need to consider only company name as the independent variable for model building.

-## Model Evaluation:

-When you're done with model building and residual analysis, and have made predictions on the test set, just make sure you use the following two lines of code to calculate the R-squared score on the test set.